PITTSBURG -- It was obvious something was different when they started checking the air ducts.

 On Tuesday morning, a dozen-member team of state parole agents and deputies from the Contra Costa Sheriff's Office, and police from Pittsburg, Clayton, Concord and Pleasant Hill, made three arrests for parole violations in its first four searches.

-The team was one of several multiagency squads canvassing Contra Costa to ensure the county's registered sex offenders -- about 1,700 live within the boundaries -- were living where they said
+The team was one of several multiagency squads canvassing Contra Costa to ensure the county's registered sex offenders -- about 1,700 live within the boundaries -- were living where they said they were living, and, depending on their parole, steering clear of children and staying out of trouble.

 Their efforts were part of the first statewide sex offender compliance sweep, dubbed "Operation Safe Playground," conducted this week under the leadership of the state Department of Corrections and Rehabilitation.
 Besides enforcing compliance, the teams were dispatched throughout California to hunt for at-large sex offenders.